DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged backup 3.md

 **Batrachianoid*:** _(These chaotic evil humanoids' vital stats are HD 1d8, HP 5, AC 14, MV 20 ft., 30 ft. hop, 40 ft. swim.
 Their saves are physical.
 They attack by weapon type.
 Their special abilities include a hopping attack for double damage [though -4 to their AC], and a chameleon ability that gives them +5 to hide checks and +10 to surprise checks.
 They have leather armor, spear, and 1d6 cp.
 XP: 11+1)_

-**Bear, black:** _(This creature’s vital stats are Level 3(d8), HP 15, AC 13, MV 40 ft., disposition neutrality.
+**Bear, black:** _(This creature’s vital stats are Level 3(d8), HP 15, AC 13, MV 40 ft., disposition neutral.
 It attacks with two paws that deal 1d4 + 1 damage each and a bite that deals 1d6 + 1 damage.
 If both paws hit in the same round, the foe must make a strength save or become caught in its crushing hug for 2d4 + 1 damage.
 XP: 40 + 3.)

 **Boar, wild:** (This creature’s vital stats are Level 2(d8), HP 8, AC 16, MV 40 ft., disposition neutral.
 Its saves are physical.
 It attacks with a gore that deals 2d6 damage.
 It possesses twilight vision and fights as though it were a 5 HD creature.
 XP: 15 + 2.)_